nasirodin/Revit-Sandbox/README.md

 ![RTF](images/ExternalTools.png)

+You can also follow the Autodesk tutorial on [My First Revit Plug-in](https://knowledge.autodesk.com/search-result/caas/simplecontent/content/my-first-revit-plug-overview.html).
+It is a “one-stop shop” learning path that gives you a lot of great materials to start with.

 ## Add-in Registration
 Revit API applications are registered with Revit via a .addin manifest file.
 Manifest files are read automatically by Revit when they are placed in one of two locations on a user's system: